chlordk/ff-install/README.md

 ## Start database.js

-`database.js` is a Java program which is the actaul web server.
+`database.js` is a Java program which is the actual web server.

 ```
 cd playbooks/database.js.demo